praisedpern/praisedpern.github.io/t-display.md

 5. Once it is installed, close Boards Manager then select Tools > Board: > ESP32 Arduino > TTGO Lora32-OLED V1.

-6. Plug the board into your PC with a USB cable and wait for any drivers to install.
+6. Plug the board into your PC with a USB cableand wait for any drivers to install.
 Go to Tools > Port: and select the COM port for your T-Display.
-If Arduino IDE can't find the port for your board, you may need to download and install the UART driver from [https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+If Arduino IDE can't find the port for your board, you may need to download nad install the UART driver from [https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).